Your computer's performance can be affected by lots of things — find out how to get your PC up to speed.

 Avast Browser Cleanup is a feature in all Avast products which identifies poorly rated add-ons for Microsoft Internet Explorer and Mozilla Firefox and allows you to disable or remove them simply and easily.

 Older computers don’t have the memory capacity to run some of the latest software.
 Windows 10, for example, is pretty intensive with the visual effects, but it can make older machines sluggish.
 Experts suggest a minimum of 1GB of memory (RAM) for 32-bit system and 2GB for a 64-bit system.

 Applications and programs running in the background can slow your computer down.
 For example, if you listen to music, an audio program runs in the background taking up resources.
 Go to your Task Manager to see which programs are running, and if you are not using something, then you can quit the process.

 Drivers, programs, and operating systems that are out-of-date or unpatched can have vulnerabilities, bugs, and incompatibilities that drag you down, so make sure to install the recommended patches and updates.

-AV-Comparatives published their Performance Test Report recently, and Avast Free Antivirus was at the top of the list compared to 19 other solutions, most of them paid versions.
-Since Performance is one of Avast’s company pillars, we take pride in the fact that our products will not slow you down – and one of the most respected testing agencies around has confirmed that with their test.
+AV-Comparatives published their Performance Test Report recently, and Avast One was at the top of the list compared to 19 other solutions.
+Since performance is one of Avast’s pillars, we take pride in the fact that our products will not slow you down – and one of the most respected testing agencies around has confirmed that with their test.

 It’s worth noting that Microsoft Defender, which comes free with Windows 10 installations, came in last with the highest system impact compared to other antivirus products.
 We recommend that Windows 10 users install Avast Free Antivirus which provides significantly stronger protection with negligible system impact than Windows Defender.